adalton/apue3/Chapter17/Readme.md

    _How can we avoid copying the messages two extra times?_

-   One option would be to dynamically allocate the message, read message from the queue into the dynamically allocated message, then write the address of the dynamically allocated message to the socket.
+   One option would be to dynamically allocate the message, read the message from the queue into the dynamically allocated message, then write the address of the dynamically allocated message to the socket.
 The main thread could then read that address from the socket (or pipe) and access the message without having to copy it.
 The main thread would then free the memory